 Watch this video by Avery Roberts as he tackles why you need to have a single shot 12 gauge in your arsenal:

 If you love hunting and are looking to add another hunting shotgun to your collection, spare some time checking out these single shot babies!
 Who knows?
 You might just take one on your next hunting trip!

-Which single shot shotgun do you like the most from this list and why?
-We’d love to hear your thoughts in the comments section!
+Which is the best gun for you from this list and why?
+We'd love to hear your thoughts in the comments section!

 - 3 Best Rifles For Long Range Shooting

 - 3 Best Long Range Scopes For Rifles You Should Try

 - These Hunting Shotguns Are The Best Bang For Your Buck